siconos/siconos/docs/sphinx/devel_guide/about_ci.rst

 * make docker-ctest : call cmake, make, make test on Siconos sources inside a docker container, based on the image created with make docker-build.

 A report will be sent to siconos cdash.

-For details on the description of a task, check :ref:`adding_ci_task`.